camunda/camunda-docs-static/enterprise/content/announcement.md

 * End of Support for PostgreSQL 12 / 13
 * End of Support for Amazon Aurora PostgreSQL 12
 * End of Support for Oracle 12c
-* End of Support for Sping 4
+* End of Support for Spring 4

 __Removed support for Modules:__